 Held annually, the contest recognizes winners in two primary competition categories: winter wheat and spring wheat, and two subcategories: dryland and irrigated.
-Industry desired baking and milling qualities will also be recognized as the contest seeks to promote not only yield but quality and profit as well aobsorne@wheatworld.org
+Industry desired baking and milling qualities will also be recognized as the contest seeks to promote not only yield but quality and profit as well.